technology-toolbox/website/content/blog/jjameson/2010/05/13/error-7493-access-is-denied-viewing-tfs-dashboard-in-sharepoint-server-2010.md

 While doing so, I encountered the following error in the various Excel Web Parts used to render the dashboards:

+{{< blockquote "font-italic text-danger" >}}

-> An error occurred while accessing application id TFS from Secure Store Service.
+An error occurred while accessing application id TFS from Secure Store Service.
-> The following connections failed to refresh:
+The following connections failed to refresh:

->
-> TfsOlapReport
+TfsOlapReport

+{{< /blockquote >}}

 Looking at the event logs on the server, I found the following: